LionscraftTeam/DUCK-Knowledge-Base/CONTRIBUTING.md

 Your feedback is important to help us improve the DUCK knowledge base.
 We are grateful for and would like to acknowledge contributions, but there are some important points to consider when providing them.

+##  Terms and Conditions

+BY CONTRIBUTING TO THIS REPOSITORY, YOU AGREE

+1. THAT THE CONTRIBUTIONS ARE YOUR OWN WORK OR WORK YOU HAVE PERMISSION TO SHARE UNDER THESE TERMS OF CONTRIBUTION
+2. TO PROVIDE YOUR CONTRIBUTIONS UNDER THE TERMS OF THE [APACHE 2.0 LICENSE](LICENSE.md)
+3. TO OFFER TO LIONSTCRAFT PTE, IN EXCHANGE FOR THE MAINTENANCE OF THIS WORK, A NON-EXCLUSIVE WORLDWIDE IRREVOCABLE LICENSE TO PERFORM, COPY, MODIFY AND DISTRIBUTE YOUR CONTRIBUTIONS.

 ## What

 ### What feedback is useful?